Iran: Comprehensive Crisis and Risk of Collapse under Theocratic Rule

 The intensification of external sanctions has exposed the long-standing structural flaws in Iran's economy.
 Compared to Russia, another major oil-producing country, Iran's economic structure is far more singular and has failed to undergo effective adjustments.
 Russia began actively revitalizing its agriculture around the turn of the century, enabling it to safeguard basic livelihoods even under sanctions.
 In contrast, Iran's agricultural economy remains fragile due to geographical constraints.
 Coupled with persistent internal conflicts between conservatives and pro-Western factions, as well as excessive focus on Middle Eastern affairs, the country has consistently failed to improve its economic structure.

-More alarmingly, Iran has developed a "peculiar import dependency model."
-Since its relationship with the United States broke down and sanctions were imposed in the last century, Iran's civilian economy has not reduced its reliance on imports but has instead seen a continuous increase.
+More dangerously, Iran has developed a peculiar pattern of import dependency.
+Since the breakdown of relations with the United States and the imposition of sanctions in the 1980s, Iran's civilian economy has not reduced its reliance on imports but has instead seen a continuous increase.
 From food to basic daily industrial goods, a large number of essential survival items need to be imported.
 With the U.S. dollar serving as the primary settlement currency in global trade, importing these necessities requires substantial foreign exchange reserves.
-This has left Iran facing severe shortages of essential supplies as soon as its access to foreign exchange channels was cut off.
+This has plunged Iran into a crisis of survival resource shortages immediately after its foreign exchange channels were cut off.

 Faced with a shortage of foreign exchange and fiscal deficits, the Iranian government resorted to its most lethal countermeasure—recklessly printing money.
 To sustain basic expenditures such as civil servant salaries and military costs, the government issued currency without restraint, ultimately leading to uncontrollable inflation and a complete collapse of the monetary system.
 Meanwhile, the Iranian government had nearly a decade to adjust its economic structure, but the ruling class was preoccupied with internal power struggles and expanding its regional hegemony in the Middle East, entirely neglecting this core issue that truly concerns the nation's survival.